Skip to content Go to Sitemap

 Some people use iFrames in layouts so that they don't have to deal with editing their sidebar/menu on multiple pages at once.
 Well...

-Firstly, there are much better (and easier!) ways to load the same sidebar/menu on every one of your pages.
-I have some tips about that on my "snippets & tips" page.
+Firstly, there are much better ways to load the same sidebar/menu on every one of your pages.
+I have some tips about that on my "common questions" page.

 Secondly, iFrames were not meant to be used that way.
 They're great for widgets and plugins, like YouTube embeds, but that's about it.